 Do Squatters Have to Pay Property Taxes in West Virginia?

-While some states require squatters to pay property taxes in order to make an adverse possession claim, West Virginia is not one of them.
+While some states require squatters to pay property taxes to make an adverse possession claim, West Virginia is not one of them.
 Property taxes are not required to make an adverse possession claim in West Virginia.

 How to Get Rid of Squatters in West Virginia

 There are no special laws to remove squatters from your property in West Virginia.
-All landowners who find themselves with a squatting problem should go through the process of a judicial eviction in order to remove them.
+All landowners who find themselves with a squatting problem should go through the process of a judicial eviction to remove them.

 However, there is a provision for disabled landowners in West Virginia.
 If a landowner is underage, legally incompetent, or imprisoned, they have additional time to protect their land from an adverse possession claim.
 They have an additional 5 years after their disability is lifted (either they come of age, or released from prison, or regain competency) to regain control of their property.

-The squatter may choose to fight the eviction in order to gain more time on the property.
+The squatter may choose to fight the eviction to gain more time on the property.
 However, unless the squatter has a good legal defense or a reason to be on the property, the judge will most likely rule in favor of the landowner.

 Even after a successful eviction, the landowner must not attempt to remove the squatter themselves.
 All measures taken to force a squatter to leave (including changing the locks, removing their personal property, or shutting off the utilities) are illegal and open the landowner up to a potential lawsuit.